Ancient Vessels

 256-bit encryption

 Yamato was the flagship of the Japanese Combined Fleet.
-By size, she was the biggest battleship ever built.
-Fully loaded, Yamato outweighed the biggest Allied battleships by more than 20 percent.
+She was the biggest battleship ever built, outweighing the biggest Allied battleships by more than 20 percent.

-Even at this gigantic size, Yamato could reach top speed of 28 knots per hour.
-This extraordinary performance had much to do with Yamato's bulbous bow, which jutted out 10-feet (3-meter) waves that cancels out other waves generated by the main part of the ship, greatly reduced drag at the front.
-To come up with this great design, the Japanese tested 50 different models.
+Even at this gigantic size, Yamato could reach top speed of 28 knots.
+This extraordinary performance had much to do with her bulbous bow, which jutted out 10-feet (3-meter) waves that cancels out other waves generated by the main part of the ship, greatly reduced drag at the front.
+To come up with this great design, Japanese engineers tested 50 different models.

 Yamato's nine main guns were the largest to ever crown a warship.
-Each gun was 69 ft (21 meters) long, weighed 147 metric tons and was capable of firing high-explosive or armor-piercing shells 26 miles (42 kilometers.)
+Each gun was 69 ft (21 meters) long, weighed 147 metric tons and was capable of firing high-explosive or armor-piercing shells.
 The guns fired shells 18 inches (46 cm) in diameter which weighed about a Honda Civic car.
 And these guns could dangerously strike at an unprecedented range of 25 miles (40 km.)
 The nine guns were mounted on three turrets.
-Each of these turrets weighed more than an entire American Fletcher-class destroyer.
-(3,000 tons versus 2,100 tons.)
+Each of these turrets weighed more than an entire American Fletcher-class destroyer (3,000 tons versus 2,100 tons.)

 Yamato's secondary guns were also impressive.
 Her six inch guns - that is, guns firing shells six inches in diameter, had a range of 17 miles (27 kilometers).
 And her 24 five inch guns, mounted in 12 turrets, could destroy targets nine miles away.

-Eight Japanese destroyers and one cruiser, the Yahagi , assisted Yamato to fend off her attackers.
-By the end of the battle, Yahagi and most of the destroyers were sunk.
+By 1200 the first aircraft appeared over Yamato.
+By 1400 the cruiser Yahagi sank along with half of the destroyers.
 American pilots concentrated their torpedoes below Yamato's waterline near her bow and stern where her armor was thinnest.
 And the attacks were on just one side of the hull.
+By 1420, Yamato's rudder shot away, her superstructure ablaze.

 The sinking of Yamato ended the era of battleships.
 Aircraft carriers became king of the seas afterwards.